Does your child believe that “people like me” don’t do well academically?

 Simply understanding this phenomenon can help defuse its effects.

-Encourage your child to adopt an incremental or “growth” theory of intelligence
+Encourage your child to adopt an effort-based or “growth” theory of intelligence

 When kids believe that

-intelligence is a fixed, unchangeable entity, they are especially vulnerable to the effects of stereotype threat.
+intelligence is a fixed, unchangeable entity, they may be especially vulnerable to the effects of stereotype threat.

-Conversely, embracing a “growth” theory of intelligence seems to inoculate students against the effects of stereotype threat (Aronson et al 2002; Good et al 2007).
+Conversely, embracing a “growth” theory of intelligence seems to inoculate students against the effects of stereotype threat (Aronson et al 2002; Good et al 2007; Bagès and Martinot 2011).

 Give kids fairs tests—and reassure kids that tests are fair